 If you prefer, additional trusted root certificates can also be specified during ActiveGate installation, by specifying installation parameters for Linux or Windows.

-If such situations occur, there will be an error in the ActiveGate log file, stating that a certificate presented by a server, to which your ActiveGate was trying to connect, was not trusted.
-In these cases you need to import the missing certificate to the ActiveGate, following the steps shown below.
+If such situations occur, an error in the ActiveGate log file will state that a certificate presented by a server to which your ActiveGate was trying to connect was not trusted.
+In these cases, you need to import the missing certificate to the ActiveGate.

 Adding a certificate is a potential security concern.
 Consult your organization's security compliance team before adding a new trusted root certificate to ActiveGate to be sure that your organization's security will not be compromised by your actions.
 If an error is reported in the ActiveGate log stating that a certificate presented by a server, to which your ActiveGate was trying to connect, was not trusted, do not assume that you need to add a missing certificate.
 Further research is required before proceeding.